junxit/us-congress-bills-112/metadata.md

 - 2011-09-23 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2401.
 - 2011-09-23 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6445)
 - 2011-09-23 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2011-09-26 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.